 The History of Robinsons Cider

 Some of the former Robinson hostelries in Tenbury have completely disappeared from sight and memory now but many are still offering hospitality or, like the Cage in Church Street, now a private home, are still just discernable.
-Among the ones that have gone are The Bay Horse, which used to be at 8 Teme Street; The Tanners Arms (31/31a Cross Street); and The Kings Arms which used to be in Teme Street, probably somewhere near the old Corn Exchange which itself was built in “Robinson’s Yard” in 1843.
+Among the ones that have gone are The Bay Horse, which used to be at 8 Teme Street; The Tanners Arms (31/31a Cross Street); and The Kings Arms which used to be in Teme Street, probably somewhere near the old Corn Exchange which itself was built in or close to “Robinson’s Yard” in 1843.

 The High Bailiff’s son, another Robert (seen above in top hat) ran the Rose and Crown after him.
 In the course of the 20th century the Robinsons also held the Peacock, the Royal Oak and the Cage, which used to be in Church Street, by the Round Market in Tenbury.
 The Cage is a private residence now but there is still a bird cage hanging on the wall above the pavement and a pane of etched glass, saying “Smoke Room” to bear witness.
 In the 1930’s the family acquired the assets of the Tenbury Aerated Water Company and started to produce soft drinks.